 - Meeting agendas may be interrupted by the prayer sessions of practising Muslims.
 If you know your Malaysian counterpart prays (not all do), it’s a good idea to schedule in the time for the midday prayer.
 This is the prayer most likely to overlap with the working day.
 Be patient and respectful if some or all Malaysians leave briefly to pray.
 They will return when they have finished.

 Personal relationships play a large role in Malaysian business culture.
 Trust is key to good business for them, and therefore they will be looking for an honest commitment to the business relationship from you.
-Their business networks are often comprised of relatives and peers as nepotism is assumed to guarantee trust.
+Their business networks are often comprised of relatives and peers asis assumed to guarantee trust.
 They will often ask many questions about your family and personal life, which can sometimes come across as direct and overly personal.
 However, it is not intended that way.
 In fact, they will expect you to ask the same of them.

 Consider that if you lose your temper or become aggressive at all during your interactions with a Malaysian, you may lose their trust in doing business with you.
 All matters of disagreement or conflict should be dealt with in the most diplomatic, private manner possible.
 Any kind of criticism can be seen as overly direct.
 Therefore, do not criticise any colleague in front of others.
 It can be more tactful to use a third person to deliver bad news or criticism indirectly.